Oct. 2008 – View from Lemon Street of Regency Tower under construction in downtown Riverside (RXSQ)

 Yet to be decided is whether the DA will be sharing the 260,000 sq. ft. building with other departments, namely the Public Defender.
 County officials expect the DA to fill approximately three-quarters of the space with the rest reserved for future use.
 This has led some officials to call for sharing of the building in the interim.

 The sale of the building to Riverside County leaves the City of Riverside with questions surrounding the original deal made with Silagi Development, namely whether the building — originally envisioned as private Class A office space — will provide the same economic benefit in county hands.
-And though this is a valid concern, it could be negligible as the sale will likely trigger additional office projects downtown — including one recently proposed for University at Lime — in order to fill market demand.
+And though this is a valid concern, it could be negligible as the sale will likely trigger additional office projects downtown — including one recently proposed for the southeast corner of University and Lime — in order to fill market demand.

 However, the original agreement between the city and Silagi contained concessions with regards to on-site parking requirements.
 Although Regency Tower will include 330 spaces in three-levels of subterranean parking, the developer secured additional required spaces — at a discounted price — from the city.
 The $4 million agreement allows daytime use of 400 spaces in the 540-space, city-owned parking structure across the street.
 City officials estimate the 400 spaces cost $7 million to build.
 Thus, the agreement effectively provided a subsidy of $3 million to the developer.